Kfire08/xenonstack-complete-assignment/README.md

 </br>
 </br>
 Instruction to run this project locally: </br></br>
-1. Do not change the folder structure and keep the pages in views folder only becasue ejs engine search pages for routing in views folder.</br>
+1. Do not change the folder structure and keep the pages in views folder only because ejs engine search pages for routing in views folder.</br>
 2. To run this project open the terminal and change directory to project folder and enter "node script.js" and hit enter.</br>
 3. The server will start running on localhost port: 4000</br>